troglobit/finit/README.md

 Start, monitor and restart processes (daemons) if they fail.

 **Inetd**

 Finit comes with an `inetd` server built-in.
 No need to maintain a separate config file for services that you want to start on demand.

+All inetd services started can be filtered per port and inbound interface, reducing the need for a full blown firewall.

 **Runlevels**